istio/community/steering/CHARTER.md

     1. Because the goal of Community Seats is to increase the perspectives on the Steering Committee, employees of a Company that holds Contribution Seats are ineligible to be elected to hold a Community Seat.
+    1. Community Seat elections are held immediately after the ratification of the Contribution Seat assignment for a given year, such that the whole Steering Committee starts their term together upon the completion of the election.
 1. A simple majority of Seats shall be sufficient to call a vote of the Steering Committee, one nominating, and the rest agreeing, over email.
 Voting shall be done electronically, in a manner agreed on by the Steering Committee.